mossdet/mlops-dlp/w4_Deployment/README.md

 [back to main ](../README.md)
 # MLOps - Week 4: Model Deployment

-This week covers the fundamentals of machine learning model deployment, including different deployment patterns, strategies, and tools used in production environments.
+This section covers the fundamentals of machine learning model deployment, including different deployment patterns, strategies, and tools used in production environments.

 ## Web Service Deployment for Ride Duration Prediction
 This section describes the deployment of a web service for ride duration prediction, which includes the retrieval of models from a model registry.